Have you ever tried, or thought about trying, a low-carb diet for weight loss?

 …because according to new research, low-carb and ketogenic diets are in big trouble.

-Today, doctors and nutritionists everywhere are recommending these dangerous diets more than ever before.
+Today, doctors and nutritionists everywhere are recommending these diets more than ever before.

 And this only continues to add to the misinformation and thyroid confusion.

-Yet all three of her doctors are unhappy with her dietary improvements.
-And they continue to prescribe her a ketogenic diet.
+Yet all three of her healthcare professionals are unhappy with her dietary improvements.
+And they continue to push her toward a ketogenic diet even though she says the right carbohydrates “seems to work for me”.

 (I’ll show you what I mean about “the right carbohydrates” in just a minute.)

-I’ve written in detail about the dangers of low-carb diets.
-They suppress thyroid function and even cause hypothyroidism.
+I’ve written in detail about the dangers of low-carb diets and how they fail to properly support thyroid health.

 Yet many are still clinging to low-carb diets in hopes of losing weight and keeping it off.

-Now, new research has shown that low-carb and ketogenic diets are actually worse for weight loss.
+Now, new research has shown that low-carb and ketogenic diets may not be as effective for weight loss as once thought.

 And that carbohydrates are NOT the cause of today’s obesity epidemic.